Battlefield medicine: Interventions used

 Listed below are interventions that a TCCC provider may be expected to perform depending on the phase of TCCC they are at and their level of training.
 This list is not comprehensive and may be subject to change with future revisions in TCCC guidelines.

 Hemorrhage control interventions include the use of extremity tourniquets, junctional tourniquets, trauma dressings, wound packing with compressed gauze and hemostatic dressings, and direct pressure.
 Newer devices approved for use by the CoTCCC for hemorrhage control include the iTClamp and XStat.
 Pharmacological options also include tranexamic acid, and hemostatic agents such as zeolite and chitosan.

-In managing a casualty’s airway, a TCCC provider may position the casualty in the recovery position or utilize airway adjuncts such as nasopharyngeal airways, oropharyngeal airways, and supraglottic airways.
+In managing a casualty's airway, a TCCC provider may position the casualty in the recovery position or utilize airway adjuncts such as nasopharyngeal airways, oropharyngeal airways, and supraglottic airways.
 They may also utilize the jaw thrust and head-tilt/ chin-lift maneuver to open a casualty's airway.
 Advanced TCCC providers may also perform endotracheal intubation and cricothyroidotomy.

 Respiratory management largely revolves around the use of chest seals, vented and unvented, and needle decompressions to manage tension pneumothoraxes.

-In circulation management a TCCC provider may obtain intravenous/ intraosseous access for the administration of fluids such as normal saline, lactated Ringer’s solution, whole blood, and colloids and plasma substitutes for fluid resuscitation.
-This also provides a route for the administration of other drugs in accordance with the provider’s scope of practice.
+In circulation management a TCCC provider may obtain intravenous/ intraosseous access for the administration of fluids such as normal saline, lactated Ringer's solution, whole blood, and colloids and plasma substitutes for fluid resuscitation.
+This also provides a route for the administration of other drugs in accordance with the provider's scope of practice.

-Head injuries would indicate for cervical spine immobilization to the best of the provider’s abilities if deemed appropriate in a given setting, or the use of devices such as a cervical collar.
+Head injuries would indicate for cervical spine immobilization to the best of the provider's abilities if deemed appropriate in a given setting, or the use of devices such as a cervical collar.

-As trauma-induced hypothermia is a leading cause of battlefield deaths, a provider may also perform hypothermia prevention can be accomplished through the use of a Hypothermia Prevention and Management Kit or emergency blanket, the placement of a casualty on an insulated surface, and the removal of wet clothing from a casualty’s body.
+As trauma-induced hypothermia is a leading cause of battlefield deaths, a provider may also perform hypothermia prevention can be accomplished through the use of a Hypothermia Prevention and Management Kit or emergency blanket, the placement of a casualty on an insulated surface, and the removal of wet clothing from a casualty's body.

 Care under fire

 Care under fire is care provided at the point of injury immediately upon wounding while the casualty and care provider remain under effective hostile fire.
-The casualty should be encouraged to provide self-aid and continue remain engaged in the firefight if possible.
+The casualty should be encouraged to provide self-aid and remain engaged in the firefight if possible.
 If unable to do so, the casualty should be encouraged to move behind cover or "play dead".
 Due to the high risk of injury to the care-provider and limited resources at this phase, care provided to the casualty should be limited to controlling life-threatening hemorrhage with tourniquets and preventing airway obstruction by placing casualty in the recovery position.
 The primary focus during care under fire should be winning the firefight to prevent further casualties and further wounding of existing casualties.